-It is part of the , , , series and is a This fantasy, horror, short stories is a paperback edition that was published by Gallery Books on May 29, 2012 and has 513 pages.
+It is part of the , , , series and is a fantasy, horror, short stories that was published by Gallery Books on May 29, 2012 and has 513 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Death's Excellent Vacation, Indigo, Home Improvement: Undead Edition, Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls, Dates from Hell, Made to Be Broken, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Rituals, Chicks Kick Butt, The Mad Scientist’s Guide to World Domination, Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, The Curse, Inferno, Rise of the Gryphon, Styxx, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking
+Other books by this author which I have reviewed include Death's Excellent Vacation, Indigo, Home Improvement: Undead Edition, Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls, Dates from Hell, Made to Be Broken, Kisses from Hell, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Rituals, The Unquiet Past, Chicks Kick Butt, The Mad Scientist’s Guide to World Domination, Blood Trinity, Man of My Dreams, Invincible, Born of Shadows, Retribution, Big Guns Out of Uniform, Tapestry, Deadly Promises, In Other Worlds, Dream Warrior, "One BAD Night", Dark Side of the Moon, Alterant, The Guardian, Whispered Lies, Infamous, Born of Silence, The Curse, Inferno, Rise of the Gryphon, Styxx, Son of No One, Dragonbane, Born of Vengeance, Deadmen Walking

 Third in the Blood Lite series of humorous and/or creepy horror short stories.